Wedding bouquet perfection...How to choose.

-A good florist will advise on sizes and styles of bouquet which will compliment your gown, with pictures and examples for you to look at.
+A good florist will advise on sizes and styles of bouquets which will compliment your gown, with pictures and examples for you to look at.

 Choosing your bouquet should be as personal as choosing your wedding dress.

-Firstly, consider the style of your outfit, if it’s a classic princess/ball gown or a Body Hugging dress the design of your wedding bouquet should reflect this.
+Firstly, consider the style of your outfit, if it’s a Princess/ball gown or a Body Hugging dress the design of your wedding bouquet should reflect this.
 The proportions of the overall look are really crucial.
 Choosing the wrong size bouquet will create an imbalance.
 Your height will also play a part in the size of the bouquet chosen.

 For a Princess dress, a bouquet that follows the sweeping line of the dress shapes looks amazing.
 It's tempting to opt for a tiny bouquet with a BIG dress but it just doesn't work.
 The bouquet doesn't have to be incredibly large but it does need to compliment the long lines you have in your dress.

 If you have a long train on your dress or a cathedral veil, your bouquet should be in proportion.

-Upright Hand-tied posies or Classic Tied sheaf’s suit a body-hugging style such as a Mermaid dress.
+Upright Hand-tied posies or Classic Tied sheaves suit a body-hugging style such as a Mermaid dress.
 You are showing your outline, this is the first impact of a dress like this, notice how your eye travels from top to bottom of the curves - so your bouquet either needs to follow the line of your body too, it's all about the lines!